eevou/eevou/README.md

-# 👋 Hi there, I'm Mohamed Baza
+# 👋 Hi there, I'm Mohamed hosny

 I'm a passionate **Backend Developer** currently studying **Computer Science**, and I also enjoy working on the **Frontend** side when needed.